In-person therapy in Bellevue or via telehealth throughout Washington

 Ready to take the next step?

-• Understand what’s holding you back from the life you want
+• Understand what’s holding you back from taking action to live more fully

-• Strengthen your relationship by improving communication, connection, and conflict
+• Strengthen your relationship by improving communication, deepening connection, and transforming conflict